MFA & Security

 I am concerned about the security of my phone number or that it may be used for purpose other than MFA?

-If you use your phone number for MFA, it is stored in encrypted format as part of your logon account.
+If you use your phone number for MFA, it is stored in encrypted format as part of your UCC Student IT Account.
 Only you can view and change it.
 It is not accessible to UCC IT Services staff or others.

 Your phone number will only be used for security of your account and will not be used for any other purposes.
 This data is not used or transferred to any other UCC system.